Motorcycle Hand Signals

 Police Up Ahead

 Over the years, there have been other hand signals created and used by motorcyclists.
 Sometimes groups have their own secret signals aside from the basic universal ones.
-Most of the time, these are just used among the riders in that group and the universal hand signals are still used to signal other motorists.
-Either way, we all have to share the road with each other.
+Most of the time, these hand signals are used only among the riders in that group, while universal hand signals are still used to signal other motorists.
+Either way, we all have to share the road.
 Being able to communicate with each other can make our journeys much safer for all motorists, regardless of the vehicle.

 Source: